-Star Wars: Episode III - Revenge of the Sith (2005) is about Anakin Skywalker, a committed Jedi Knight succumbing to his dark side, when Supreme Chancellor Palpatine/Darth Sidious manipulates Anakin into pledging himself to the Dark Side, becoming Darth Vader.
-Natalie Portman (Padme) would later star in the 2010 film Black Swan (2010) as a committed ballerina who succumbs to her dark side when she is selected to play lead in a new production of Swan Lake.
-Portman won an Oscar for her brilliant performance in the film.
+Star Wars: Episode III - Revenge of the Sith (2005) is about Anakin Skywalker, a committed Jedi Knight succumbing to the Dark Side, when Supreme Chancellor Palpatine/Darth Sidious manipulates Anakin into pledging himself to the Dark Side, becoming Darth Vader.
+Natalie Portman (Padmé) would later star in the 2010 film Black Swan (2010) as a committed ballerina, who succumbs to her dark side when she is selected to play lead in a new production of Swan Lake.
+Portman won an Oscar for her performance in the film.

 Anakin was originally supposed to just watch the entire fight between Palpatine and the other Jedi Masters, with Palpatine even having stolen Anakin's lightsaber to do so.
 The entire fight would have had Anakin debating on which side he was going to choose.
 They even filmed it, but they figured that Anakin simply watching the fight meant that he had already made his choice, so it was refilmed to the current one.
 Further, the final fight between Windu and Palpatine was supposed to be an all-over-the-place masterpiece, but due to George Lucas wanting Ian McDiarmid to do as many of his own stunts as possible, it was reduced to, largely, Windu forcing Palpatine down the hallway and then a bit of a scrap in the office before Anakin showed up and both started talking to him.